 The Advising Center supports and supplements the College’s faculty-based advising program.
 We serve all students across all programs at all phases of their academic standing with focus on assisting new freshman and transfers, undeclared students, and those who are interested in changing majors.

-Why Would I Go to the Advising Center?
+Why Would I Talk to an Academic Advisor?

 - To learn about academic policies and procedures.